 What kind of barrister is a QC?

-There are a select amount of senior barristers that have been recognised as having outstanding abilities.
+There are a select number of senior barristers that have been recognised as having outstanding abilities.
 These barristers are made part of the Queen’s Counsel as to be recognised for their specialist skills.
 This particular type of barrister is usually only appointed for the most complex and serious court cases.

 The Costs of a Barrister